-SCP staff is developing a "Solar + Battery Storage" class to tentatively be held mid-April.
-The class will focus on residential SCP customers who want to incorporate solar and battery storage into new and existing homes.
-We are currently working with potential speakers and outlining an agenda.
+SCP staff is developing a "Solar + Battery Storage" class (webinar) to be held April 14th from 5:30-7:00 P.M.
+The webinar will focus on residential SCP customers who want to incorporate solar and battery storage into new and existing homes.
 SCP customers who are interested may sign up for email updates at www.sonomacleanpower.org/sign-up-for-email-updates and choose "Solar Plus Storage Class".
-Many of the upcoming events scheduled by SCP may be redesigned as webinars or rescheduled in consideration of current events.
+More information will be posted on our website calendar soon.